maozgal/maozgal.github.io/motion_layout.md

 This tutorial will walk you through the way of creating your first  MotionLayout steps.
 In this tutorial you will do the following, using MotionLayout:

-* Basic animation consepts in MotionLayout.
+* Basic animation concepts in MotionLayout.

 * Explore the different attributes for animations.

-* Explore Photos monipulations in MotionLayout.
+* Explore Photos manipulations in MotionLayout.

 * Swipes